Bill & Peter's Bogus Journey: Production

 "Bill & Peter's Bogus Journey" was written by Steve Callaghan and directed by Dominic Polcino.
 Series regulars Peter Shin and James Purdum acted as the supervising directors of the episode.
 Show creator Seth MacFarlane and other show producers had suffered a lot of trouble to come up with a funny scene set in an aquarium; in total, five or six scenes had been made, but all were never broadcast because they were deemed not entertaining enough by the producers.
 Bill Clinton was asked to perform the voice of himself, but declined, so MacFarlane performed it.
-Animations of Clinton in the episode were originally intended to be a lot fatter, but were reduced down "because he's lost a lot of weight."
+Animations of Clinton in the episode were originally intended to be a lot fatter, but were slimmed down "because he's lost a lot of weight."
 Conway Twitty performed two songs in the episode; MacFarlane comments that he loves these scenes.
 The scene of Lois and Peter mocking Stewie's picture which he drew after pretending to like it was originally designed for "Prick Up Your Ears," but was moved as that episode was exceeding its time limit.
 The two people typing on their laptops in Starbucks was a scene originally designed for the introductory sequence of "Chick Cancer", as was the scene of Peter having to push Uma Thurman's eyes back together when they move away from her head.
 The aftermath scene of Lois essentially sleeping with Clinton was discussed extensively in the writer's room for the effects it may have on the show.
 When Peter visits Bill, he enters the hotel room and says "Hey, Bill, I took this money from Lois's purse, but I don't think she'll notice because she is here... humping you?"; the emphasis on the last two words was performed by Danny Smith, even though MacFarlane voices Peter.
 A deleted scene was made showing Peter bringing Quahog news reporter Tricia Takanawa home to have sex with, originally intending to make Lois watch and then not being able to bring himself to do it, but this scene was deleted and replaced with Peter's wishes to sleep with Lois's mother.
 The final scene of the episode showing Mayor West delighted that he has grown sausages (although it is really Brian's waste) was one of several possible ending scenes for the episode; alternatives included Brian leaving his waste at Cleveland Brown and Mort Goldman's house, but in the end, the production crew decided to go with Mayor West.

 In addition to the regular cast, actor Roy Scheider played himself on the toilet training video, and voice actors Barclay DeVeau and Wally Wingert guest starred as various characters in the episode.
 Recurring guest voice actors and writers Danny Smith, Alec Sulkin, and John Viener made minor appearances.
 Recurring guest cast members Adam West and Patrick Warburton made appearances as well.